 It is that a part of the issued capital has been actually subscribed by the general public.
 When the shares offered for public subscription are subscribed fully by the general public the issued capital and subscribed capital would be equivalent.
 It may be noted that ultimately, the subscribed capital and issued capital are the same because the number of shares, subscribed is less than what is offered, the company allot only the number of shares for which subscription has been received.
 In case it is higher than what is offered, the allotment will be equal to the offer.
 In other words, the very fact of oversubscription isn’t reflected within the books.

 It is that part of the subscribed capital which has been called upon the shares.
 The company may plan to call the whole amount or a part of the face value of the shares.
 For example, if the face value (also called nominal value) of a share allotted is Rs.
 10 and the company has called up only Rs.
 7 per share, in that scenario, the called-up capital is Rs.
 7 per share.
 The remaining Rs.
 3 may be collected from its shareholders as and when needed.

 - Paid-up Capital:

-It is that portion of the called up capital which has been actually received from the shareholders.
-When the shareholders have paid all the decision amount, the called up capital is that the same because of the paid-up capital.
+It is that portion of the called-up capital which has been actually received from the shareholders.
+When the shareholders have paid all the decision amounts, the called-up capital is the same because of the paid-up capital.
 If any of the shareholders have not paid the amount on calls, such an amount may be called ‘calls in arrears’.
 Therefore, paid-up capital is adequate to the called-up capital minus the call behind.